Fertility and Cancer: What Every Patient Who Wants Children Should Know

 Who is affected?

 Many people think that fertility issues only strike women with gynecologic cancers like ovarian cancer.
 But that’s not the case.
 Cancer can cause reproductive setbacks for both women and men.
-And many different types of cancers can be culprits, including breast cancer, colon cancer, lymphoma, and leukemia, said Sharon Schwartz, MSN, CRNP, Oncofertility Coordinator at Fox Chase Cancer Center.
+And many different types of cancers can be culprits, including breast cancer, colon cancer, lymphoma, and leukemia, said an oncofertility coordinator at Fox Chase Cancer Center.

-“Treatments that are systemic, like chemotherapy, will have an effect on a woman’s egg production or a man’s sperm production,” Schwartz explained.
+“Treatments that are systemic, like chemotherapy, will have an effect on a woman’s egg production or a man’s sperm production,” they explained.
 “There are also concerns with radiation.”

 Whether your fertility is at risk depends on your individual treatment plan—including the treatment type and dosage, and how long it lasts.
 Your age, fertility before diagnosis, and other health issues can also come into play.